symbiote-h2020/SymbioteCloud/README.md

 ]
   ```
 ##### NOTE:
 The *interworkingServiceURL* of each resource should be the same with the *interworkingServiceURL* specified during platform registration.
 RH uses II (i.e. nginx) to communicate with symbIoTe Core to register our platform's resource.
-If the registration process is successful Core returns resource containing field id (i.e. symbIoTeId) with unique, generated id of the resource in the symbIoTe Core layer.
+If the registration process is successful Core returns resource containing field id (i.e. symbIoTeId) with a uniquely generated id of the resource in the symbIoTe Core layer.
 Information about the registered resource is distributed in Cloud components using RabbitMQ messaging.

 #### 2.8 Update resources
 After registering resources, it is also possible to update them.
 This is done by sending *HTTP PUT* request containing resource description on *RegistrationHandler*'s update endpoint (i.e. https://myplatform.eu:8102/rh/resources).
 Exemplary description is shown below: